 Other Cleveland area public gardens

-The Rockefeller Greenhouse is just a short walk or rive away from the Cleveland Cultural Gardens that line both sides of MLK Jr. Boulevard between I-90 and University Circle.
+The Rockefeller Greenhouse is just a short walk or ride away from the Cleveland Cultural Gardens that line both sides of MLK Jr. Boulevard between I-90 and University Circle.
 In addition, Cleveland offers Cleveland Botanical Garden at University Circle, Holden Arboretum in Kirtland and the gardens at the Kingwood Center in Mansfield.